• Home

 Directions and Routes

-It’s just a 10-minute walking distance from the National city fire department.
-You just need to start head to north from the fire department and turn left while you are at E 12th st. Take another left turn after reaching Ave.
+It’s just a 10-minute walking distance from the National City Fire Department.
+You just need to start heading north from the fire department and turn left while you are at E 12th St. Take another left turn after reaching Ave.
 A and head toward the park. // Skateparks In Portland, Oregon //

 15. Kroc Center Skate Park